awsdocs/amazon-efs-user-guide/doc_source/use-aws-budgets-efs-cost.md

 To perform the procedures referenced in the following sections, make sure that you have the following:
 + An EFS file system
 + An AWS Identity and Access Management \(IAM\) policy with the following permissions:
-  + Access to the Billing and Cost Management console\.
+  + Access to the AWS Billing and Cost Management console\.
   + Ability to perform the `elasticfilesystem:CreateTags` and `elasticfilesystem:DescribeTags` actions\.

 ## Creating a monthly cost budget for an EFS file system<a name="create-cost-budget-efs"></a>